fkooman/php-lib-rest/README.md

 * Wrapper HTTP request and response class to make it very easy to test your applications
 * RESTful router support
-* Config class to handle `ini`-files;
-* Logger class to implement logging to file or to mail;

 Furthermore extensive tests are available written in PHPUnit.

+# Installation
+You can use this library through [Composer](http://getcomposer.org/) by requiring `php-lib-rest`.

 # Tests
 You can run the PHPUnit tests if PHPUnit is installed:

     $ phpunit tests/

+You need to run Composer **FIRST** in order to be able to run the tests:

+    $ php /path/to/composer.phar install

-# Examples
+# Example
-Some simple sample applications can be found in the `examples/` directory.
+A simple sample application can be found in the `examples/` directory.
-Please refer to them to see how to use this library.
-The examples should work "as is" when placed in a directory reachable through a web server.
+Please check there to see how to use this library.
+The example should work "as is" when placed in a directory reachable through a web server.

 # License